sully-miller | history

 On May 18, 1993 the Orange City Council approved a General Plan Amendment (GPA 2-93), Zone Change and Tentative Tract Map to allow the 12.6-acre site north of the creek to be subdivided for a 25 dwelling unit development (Resolution No. 8182 and Tract Map No. 14747).

 The General Plan changed the land use designation from R-A (Resource Area) to LDR (Low-Density Residential) and the zoning classification for SG (Sand and Gravel) to R-1-8.
 The tentative tract map expired in 2000.
-12.6 acres is still zoned for residential.
+12.6 acres is zoned for residential.
 In 2020 the City Council approved a tract map for 22 dwelling unit

 Rio Santiago proposal